-- On July 25, 2017, the Company announced, in conjunction with Praj Industries Ltd. ("Praj") that our proprietary isobutanol technology will now be available for licensing to processors of sugar cane juice and molasses.
+On July 25, 2017, we announced, in conjunction with Praj Industries Ltd. ("Praj") that our proprietary isobutanol technology will now be available for licensing to processors of sugar cane juice and molasses.
 This follows on the back of Praj's development work, adapting our technology to sugar cane and molasses feedstocks.
 A Joint Development Agreement and a Development License Agreement were entered into between Praj and us in November 2015.
 The goal of these agreements was for Praj to adapt our isobutanol technology to using non-corn based sugars and lignocellulose feedstocks.
-In the first phase of development, Praj worked with our technology using sugar cane and molasses feedstocks, developed a process design package that will now be offered for commercialization to cane juice and molasses-based ethanol plants, as licensees of our isobutanol technology.
-Licensing is expected to be focused on Praj plants located in India, South America and South East Asia, with initial capacity targeted to come on-line in the 2019/2020 timeframe. - On June 9, 2017, we entered into a private exchange agreement with a holder of the 7.5% convertible senior notes due July 2022 (the "2022 Notes") to exchange an aggregate of \$485,000 in principal amount of 2022 Notes for an aggregate of 736,671 shares of common stock.
-On July 3, 2017, we repurchased \$175,000 of its outstanding 7.5% convertible senior notes due July 2022 (the "2022 Notes") pursuant to a one-time repurchase option under the 2022 Currently, \$515,000 principal amount of the 2022 Notes are issued and outstanding. - On June 20, 2017, we announced that WB Gevo, Ltd. (the "Holder"), the holder of the Company's issued and outstanding Senior Secured Convertible Notes, due June 23, 2017 (the "2017 Notes"), exchanged (the "Exchange") all \$16.5 million of the existing 2017 Notes for \$16.5 million of our newly created 12.0% Convertible Senior Secured Notes due March 15, 2020 (the "2020 Notes").
+In the first phase of development, Praj worked with our technology using sugar cane and molasses feedstocks, and worked on developing a process design package to be offered for commercialization to cane juice and molasses-based ethanol plants, as licensees of our isobutanol technology.
+Licensing is expected to be focused on Praj plants located in India, South America and South East Asia, with initial capacity targeted to come on-line in the 2019/2020 timeframe.